-Orthodox, established methods of mathematical statistical science are used to assess the trustworthiness of each of the programs that are presented here.
-Peer-reviewed articles by academicians, such as on stock market momentum, incorporate tests of significance and provide starting points.
-But additional, out-of-sample testing and other hypothesis testing is also conducted.
+Orthodox, established methods of statistical science are used to assess the trustworthiness of each of the programs that are presented here.
+Peer-reviewed articles by academicians, such as on stock market momentum, incorporate their own tests of significance and may provide starting points for programs that are further developed and qualified here.

 The writeups of the Notes menu provide additional details and go over some of the opportunities and complications.